 Parkinson’s disease as a clinical diagnosis

 In the case of Parkinson’s disease, the fact that it is a diagnosis of exclusion should be emphasized.
-A certain diagnosis can only be made during post mortem on the basis of histopathological diagnostic criteria.
-These include the detection of Lewy bodies and the decay of > 60% of the neurons of the substantia nigra.
+Certain diagnosis can only be made during post-mortem examination on the basis of histopathological diagnostic criteria.
+These include the detection of Lewy bodies and the decay of > 60% of the neurons in the substantia nigra.

-Possible reversible causes (due to known factors) of Parkinson’s disease (see above) should be excluded.
+Possible reversible etiology (due to known factors) of Parkinson’s disease (see above) should be excluded.

-The most important element in the context of diagnostics is the physical examination in the course of anamnesis.
-During anamnesis, questions, especially those concerning the development of the respective symptoms, that is if they are one-sided and in which situations the symptoms occur, should be given a lot of attention.
+The most important element in the diagnosis is the physical examination during the course of anamnesis.
+During anamnesis, questions should evaluate the development of the respective symptoms whether or not they are one-sided and the circumstances under which the symptoms occur.

-While conducting clinical examination, the classical triad should be considered.
-Thus, the examiner should inspect the patient for resting tremors, akinesia, or rigor.
-Classically, the resting tremor has a frequency of 4–7/second and increases during periods of emotional stress or stressful situations.
+The clinical examination should investigate the presence of classical triad: resting tremors, akinesia, and rigor.
+Classically, the resting tremor has a frequency of 4–7/s and increases during periods of emotional stress or stressful situations.

-Rigor can be illustrated by the cogwheel phenomenon and movement of the extremities.
-This phenomenon is characterized by a stretching resistance, which intermittently suddenly subsides, only to re-occur.
+Rigor is illustrated by the cogwheel phenomenon and movement of the extremities.
+The cogwheel phenomenon is characterized by stretching resistance, which subsides intermittently, followed by recurrence.

-Another hint of existing rigor is the positive head fall test, where by the patient lies on a couch and the head of the patient is elevated by the examiner.
-After this, the examiner suddenly releases the head.
-The head does not fall back onto the couch, but is held in its position.
+Rigor is also characterized by the positive head fall test, in which the patient lies on a couch.
+The patient’s head is elevated by the examiner and released suddenly.
+The head does not fall back onto the couch but is held in its position.

-In clinical examination, hypo- or akinesia presents – for example – an increased turning step count, or a decreased one, as well as absent shuttling of the arms while walking.
+During clinical examination, hypokinesia or akinesia presents an increased or decreased turning step count, and the absence of arm swing while walking.

-Overall, there is a high probability for the diagnosis of Parkinson’s disease after asymmetric onset, positive results after the use of L-DOPA or apomorphin (see below), the absence of further neurological deficits, and the presence of (at least) two of the following symptoms:
+Overall, a positive diagnosis of Parkinson’s disease is highly likely after asymmetric onset, positive results after the use of L-DOPA or apomorphine (see below), absence of further neurological deficits, and the presence of (at least) 2 of the following symptoms:

 - Resting tremor

-- Disorders of holding and positioning reflexes (e.g. tendancy for propulsion)
+- Disorders of holding and positioning reflexes (e.g., the tendency for propulsion)

-A hint for the existence of Parkinson’s disease is an improvement of symptoms after the application of L-DOPA or apomorphin (a dopamine agonist, see below).
-This improvement should occur in a period of 5–15 minutes after the injection of apomorphin.
+A diagnostic clue suggesting Parkinson’s disease is provided by symptom improvement after the application of L-DOPA or apomorphine (a dopamine agonist, see below).
+The improvement should occur in 5–15 minutes after the injection of apomorphine.

-The L-DOPA test is considered positive if a clinical improvement of approximately 20% is achieved.
-For better assessment of clinical improvement, the Unified Parkinson’s Disease Rating Scale (UPDRS) is used.
+The L-DOPA test is considered positive if a clinical improvement of approx. 20% is achieved.
+For a better assessment of clinical improvement, the Unified Parkinson’s Disease Rating Scale (UPDRS) is used.

-In the context of instrumental diagnostics of Parkinson’s disease, imaging of the head is performed using MRI, DaTSCANTM (dopamine-transporter-scintigraphy), SPECT-examination (imaging of iodine-benzamid-dopamin-receptor-bond), or transcranial sonography.
+In the context of an instrumental diagnosis of Parkinson’s disease, imaging of the head is performed using MRI, DaTSCANTM (dopamine-transporter-scintigraphy), SPECT examination (imaging of iodine-benzamide-dopamine-receptor-bond), or transcranial sonography.

-The MRI is primarily used to exclude other possible reversible causes of Parkinsonism, since there are no particular abnormalities in the MRI of Parkinson’s disease.
+MRI is primarily used to exclude other possible reversible causes of Parkinsonism since no specific abnormalities are detected in the MRI of Parkinson’s disease.

-When examining DaTSCANTM, a decrease in dopamine transporters can be observed in Parkinson’s disease.
+DaTSCANTM reveals a decrease in dopamine transporters in Parkinson’s disease.

-SPECT-examination serves for the distinction of multi system atrophy (MSA), which is an atypical Parkinsonism.
-In the case of Parkinson’s disease, the dopamine-receptor-bond is basically not affected, whereas it is decreased in MSA.
+SPECT can be used to distinguish multi-system atrophy (MSA), which represents atypical Parkinsonism.
+In the case of Parkinson’s disease, the dopamine-receptor bond is not affected basically, whereas it is decreased in MSA.

 Clinical Assessment Scales of Parkinson’s Disease

-Besides the Unified Parkinson’s Disease Rating Scale (UPDRS) mentioned above, the Hoehn and Yahr scale can also be used, which classifies Parkinson’s disease on the basis of existing symptoms in stages 0-5.
+In addition to the Unified Parkinson’s Disease Rating Scale (UPDRS) mentioned above, the Hoehn and Yahr scale can also be used, which is used to classify Parkinson’s disease into stages 0–5, based on existing symptoms.

 |III||Slight to intermediate impairments with slight holding instability; sustained ability to work (depending on the respective job)|

-The most important differential diagnosis of Parkinson’s disease are the two types of Parkinsonism, i.e atypical and symptomatic Parkinsonism and the essential tremor.
+The most important differential diagnosis of Parkinson’s disease includes atypical and symptomatic Parkinsonism and essential tremors.

-The atypical Parkinsonism includes multi system atrophy (MSA), progressive supranuclear (PSP, synonym: Steele-Richardson-Olszeski syndrome), corticobasal degeneration, and Hallervorden-Spatz’ disease.
+The atypical Parkinsonism includes multi-system atrophy (MSA), progressive supranuclear (PSP, synonym: Steele-Richardson-Olszewski syndrome), corticobasal degeneration, and Hallervorden-Spatz’ disease.

-The atypical Parkinsonism can be distinguished from Parkinson’s disease on the basis of the clinical course or the clinical picture.
-Though the distribution of the symptomatic and atypical Parkinsonism is often symmetric, the disease often progresses more quickly over a shorter period of time, and the reaction to L-DOPA is often weak.
+Atypical Parkinsonism can be distinguished from Parkinson’s disease on the basis of the clinical course or the clinical picture.
+Although the distribution of symptomatic and atypical Parkinsonism is often symmetric, the disease often progresses more quickly over a shorter period of time, and the reaction to L-DOPA is often weak.

 As an important differential diagnosis of Parkinson’s disease, essential tremor often occurs symmetrically and is mostly limited to the upper extremity.
-The onset of the disease often starts during youthful or early adult age.
-Essential tremors occur sporadically and are familiarly cumulative (autosomal-dominant inheritance).
+The onset of the disease often starts during youth or early adult age.
+Essential tremors occur sporadically and show autosomal dominant inheritance.

-In the case of the disease, no further symptoms that would be typical for Parkinsonism, like rigor or akinesia appear.
-Another difference is that with Parkinson’s disease, there is no resting tremor, but a postural tremor is evident.
+In the course of the disease, no further symptoms that are typical for Parkinsonism, such as rigor or akinesia appear.
+Further, no resting tremor is observed in Parkinson’s disease, but a postural tremor is evident.

-Characteristically, it improves after consumption of alcohol and can be treated medically with beta-blockers (e.g. propranolol).
+Characteristically, it improves after the consumption of alcohol and can be treated medically with beta-blockers (e.g., propranolol).